zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: Yudkowsky has changed his mind about this.
 There's the book coming out in September, _If Anyone Builds It, Everyone Dies_ that's lobbying for an international treaty to not build it.
 So nowadays the plan is, our only hope—this probably won't work, but our only hope is to get governments to make people not build it.

-**CM**: I'm fascinated by the Anthropic philosophy where we're gonna build it and create this race to the top, they talk about.
+**CM**: I'm fascinated by the Anthropic philosophy where we're going to build it and create this race to the top, they talk about.
 What they did is they came into OpenAI, and then they scaled it up.
 They were the ones that scaled it up.
 It's not like anybody else was—they scaled it up, and their argument is, you got to be working on the technology to do safety but—

 **ZMD**: I'm kind of sympathetic to that.